"Gothenburg's winter magic really begins around May — a great time to plan ahead. Relax on the sand and forget the world for a while."

 Why Visit Gothenburg?

-Gothenburg charms as Sweden's west coast gateway where cobblestoned Haga district preserves wooden houses and cinnamon bun cafés, Feskekôrka fish market serves the freshest seafood in church-like Gothic Revival hall, and Southern Archipelago islands offer car-free summer escapes reachable by ferry.
-Sweden's second city (pop.
-580,000) embraces relaxed coastal vibe—less formal than Stockholm, friendlier locals, and strong coffee culture in every neighborhood.
+Gothenburg charms as Sweden's west coast gateway where cobblestoned Haga district preserves colorful wooden houses and renowned cinnamon bun cafés, Feskekôrka fish market serves the freshest North Sea and Skagerrak catches in a church-like Gothic Revival hall built 1874, and the Southern Archipelago's car-free islands offer summer escapes reachable by free ferry within an hour.
+Sweden's second-largest city (population 580,000; 1 million metro) embraces a relaxed coastal vibe—less formal than Stockholm, friendlier locals with stronger west coast accent (göteborgska), and fika (coffee break) culture in every neighborhood café.
+Haga's 19th-century wooden landshövdingehus facades (unique two-story stone base with wooden upper floors skirting 1800s building regulations) house boutiques, vintage shops, and legendary kanelbulle (cinnamon bun) bakeries like Café Husaren serving buns the size of dinner plates.

 What to Do